-Phenomenology is a philosophical movement, founded by Edmund Husserl (1859 – 1938), which concerns itself with direct experiences, the nature of consciousness as it is experienced subjectively in the first person.
-Through systematic reflection on experiences from the first person point of view, Husserl believed we could better understand the structures of consciousness and the essential features of experiences.
+Phenomenology is a philosophical movement, founded by Edmund Husserl (1859 – 1938), which concerns itself with direct experiences.
+Phenomenologists study the nature of consciousness as it is experienced subjectively in the first person.
+Through systematic reflection on experiences from the first-person point of view, Husserl believed we could better understand the structures of consciousness and the essential features of experiences.
+This philosophical outlook is especially important in the context of understanding mental illnesses like depression, which is the leading cause of disability worldwide.
+For those who have never experienced a depressive episode, it may be difficult to grasp what it’s like for someone to suffer it.
+This is where phenomenology comes in.

 Karl Jaspers (1883 – 1969) imported phenomenology into psychiatry, believing that this method or style of thought was necessary to advance the field of psychiatry.
 Jaspers taught that psychiatrists should focus on phenomenology before they diagnose and treat their patients.
 Indeed, by creating a systematically accurate description and understanding of a patient’s experiences, both inner and outer, a psychiatrist could more reliably diagnose a patient’s mental health condition.